joshalbert16/joshalbert16.github.io/index.md

 ### Welcome

-Welcome to my page – I am a graduate student from the SUNY College of Environmental Science and Forestry studying Environmental Science.
+Welcome to my page – I am a graduate student from the SUNY College of Environmental Science and Forestry studying Ecosystems: Land, Air, and Water in Nathan Youngs Integrated Hydrologic Sciences Laboratory.
 I am specifiically interested in hydrology, soil dynamics, and geomorphology related to anthropogenic impacts of industry on varying time-scales.
 Please reach out if you have any questions.

 ### Current Projects